B2B Lead Generation

 - Mark these as areas of opportunity – prioritize the challenges by which ones would help your business the most

 - What offerings may help these challenges specifically?

 If you see two or more common patterns for these questions, it may be necessary to create more than one ICP for your business.

 Now that you have defined your ideal customer, you can move on to finding a quality leads database.
-It is important to make sure you have quality data in this stage of your lead generation strategy or your strategy will most likely be unsuccessful.
+It is important to make sure you have accurate and clean data in this stage of your lead generation strategy or your strategy will most likely be unsuccessful.

-- B2B Contact Databases- Allow access to multiple sales leads databases that can source accurate contact information based on a variety of criteria.
+- B2B Contact Databases- Allow access to multiple sales lead databases that can source accurate contact information based on a variety of criteria.